Noelle Maritz: Club career

+Youth

 Noelle Maritz started playing football at age four in Newport Beach, California.
 When her family moved to the East Coast, she transferred to the Players Development Academy in New Jersey.
 After playing in the United States up to U13, she returned to her ancestral homeland, Switzerland, in the summer of 2005.

 There she first played for the local club FC Amriswil in the D-Jugend before moving to FC Staad in the summer of 2007.
 There she was able to recommend herself for the Swiss youth selection and spent three years in the training center of the Swiss Football Association in Huttwil.
 At the same time, Maritz played at FC Wil in youth football with the boys U13, U14, and U15.